pilinu/okchakko-project/README.md

 - lemma: for derived words
 - rule: how to generate plural or conjugated forms of verbs

-# bilingual dictionaries
+# Bilingual dictionaries
 The bilingual dictionaries are understood here in an extended sense.
 They include:
 - common nouns, proper nouns, adjectives, verbs, adverbs, etc.
 - noun locutions, adjectival locutions, verbal locutions, adverbial locutions, etc.

 Bilingual dictionaries will be calculated automatically from the multilingual dictionary.

-# unilingual dictionaries
+# Unilingual dictionaries
 The unilingual dictionaries are understood here in an extended sense.
 They include:
 - common nouns, proper nouns, adjectives, verbs, adverbs, etc.
 - noun locutions, adjectival locutions, verbal locutions, adverbial locutions, etc.